 HOW DO YOU TAKE INTO ACCOUNT ECONOMIES’ LEGAL TRADITION AND THEIR BIG CITIES?

 The ranking of economies on the ease of getting credit is determined by sorting their distance to frontier scores for getting credit.
-For the 11 large economies for which Doing Business covers 2 cities, the distance to frontier score is a population-weighted average for the 2 cities.
+For the 11 large economies for which Doing Business covers two cities, the distance to frontier score is a population-weighted average for the two cities.